 As each electric toothbrush arrived at the BestReviews lab, we checked packaging, instructions, and whether or not an initial charging period was required before it could be used.

 We noted whether each toothbrush was oscillating or sonic.

 We also took into consideration the number and kind of brush heads supplied and how long they were reported to last.

 How an electric toothbrush feels in your hand and mouth is highly subjective, but each manufacturer strives for the most ergonomic design.
 We gave each toothbrush a test run and judged them on ease of use, comfort, and general “feel.”

 We also looked at battery recharging times and any extras that made a product stand out from the crowd.

 Finally, we considered price, which factors into any buying decision.
 We also examined feedback from existing owners to evaluate each product’s overall value.

 We consulted Dr. Steve McConnell, owner of the Marin Center for Restorative and Cosmetic Dentistry in Novato, CA, and Courtney Casper, a registered dental hygienist at the same practice.

-McConnell and Casper agreed that electric toothbrushes are better instruments, in large part because they’re less “technique sensitive” than manual brushes.
-In essence, electric toothbrushes provide more consistent results because they clean teeth in a more consistent manner.
+Dr. McConnell and Casper agree that electric toothbrushes are better instruments, in large part because they’re less “technique-sensitive” than manual brushes.
+Electric toothbrushes give more consistent results because they clean teeth in a more consistent manner.